-- 15 marks for the conduction of the experiment and preparation of laboratory record, and 10 marks for the test to be conducted after the completion of all the laboratory sessions. - On completion of every experiment/program in the laboratory, the students shall be evaluated including viva-voce and marks shall be awarded on the same day. - The CIE marks awarded in the case of the Practical component shall be based on the continuous evaluation of the laboratory report.
+- 1. 15 marks for the conduction of the experiment and preparation of laboratory record, and 10 marks for the test to be conducted after the completion of all the laboratory sessions. - 2.
+On completion of every experiment/program in the laboratory, the students shall be evaluated including viva- voce and marks shall be awarded on the same day. - 3.
+The CIE marks awarded in the case of the Practical component shall be based on the continuous evaluation of the laboratory report.
 Each experiment report can be evaluated for 10 marks.
-Marks of all experiments' write-ups are added and scaled down to 15 marks.
+Marks of all experiments' write- ups are added and scaled down to 15 marks.

-- The laboratory test (duration 02/03 hours) after completion of all the experiments shall be conducted for 50 marks and scaled down to 10 marks. - Scaled-down marks of write-up evaluations and tests added will be CIE marks for the laboratory component of IPCC for 25 marks. - The student has to secure 40% of 25 marks to qualify in the CIE of the practical component of the IPCC.
+- 4. The laboratory test (duration 02/03 hours) after completion of all the experiments shall be conducted for 50 marks and scaled down to 10 marks. - 5.
+Scaled-down marks of write-up evaluations and tests added will be CIE marks for the laboratory component of IPCC for 25 marks. - 6.
+The student has to secure 40% of 25 marks to qualify in the CIE of the practical component of the IPCC.

-Theory SEE will be conducted by University as per the scheduled timetable, with common question papers for the course (duration 03 hours)
+Theory SEE will be conducted by the University as per the scheduled timetable, with common question papers for the course (duration 03 hours).

 - 1. The question paper will have ten questions.
 Each question is set for 20 marks. - 2.
 There will be 2 questions from each module.
 Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module. - 3.
-The students have to answer 5 full questions, selecting one full question from each module.

-Marks scored by the student shall be proportionally scaled down to 50 Marks
+The students have to answer 5 full questions, selecting one full question from each module. - 4.
+Marks scored shall be proportionally reduced to 50 marks.